juseljuk/watsonx-orchestrate-workshop/part1-setup/README.md

    After running the command, you should see a message: `[INFO] Environment '<your-env-name>' is now active`.
 This means your environment is now active and ready to use with the ADK.
 You can ignore the warning regarding the Auth Type.

 ### IMPORTANT: ###
 > Authentication against a remote environment expires every two hours.
 After expiration, you need to run orchestrate env activate again.
-So, keep your API key avaiable and ready to use.
+So, keep your API key available and ready to use.

 #### Option B: Using Bob to help you 😃